 Between the blades is a metal plate with a cross-hatch pattern that provides an extremely smooth shaving experience.

-The OneBlade QP2520 shaving head is disposable and it sits neatly on little plastic holders which make it quite flexible in movement.
+The OneBlade QP2520 shaving head is disposable and it sits neatly on little plastic holders which makes it quite flexible in movement.
 Thanks to it, the shaver can follow the contours of your face.

-Now, the disposable heads are commonly OK, but they're not OK when you have to change it every 4-6 months, and they are not really cheap.
+Now, the disposable heads are commonly OK, but they're not OK when you have to change them every 4-6 months, and they are not really cheap.
 This might turn you away from purchasing this product, but if you're into new and innovative stuff, I don't think that will be the case.

 The Devil is in the Detailing